Tangerine strengthens and recruits for its unique culture

-‘Thanks to Michal we were able to measure our culture and find out how our new strategy affected Tangerine’s core values‘
+‘Thanks to FLOCK we were able to measure our culture and find out how our new strategy affected Tangerine’s core values‘

 – Sarah Halton, Founding Director at Tangerine